grnet/synnefo/docs/design/pithos-view-authorization.rst

 (without the access token or the authorization code) in order to re-initiate the procedure by requesting an new authorization code.

-In the later case the view proceeds with the request and if the user has access to the requested resource the resource's data are returned, otherwise the access to resource is forbidden.
+In the latter case the view proceeds with the request and if the user has access to the requested resource the resource's data are returned, otherwise the access to resource is forbidden.